VirtusLab/scala-cli/website/docs/commands/basics.md

 ### GitHub Gist

-`scala-cli` accepts input via Github Gist’s urls.
+Scala CLI accepts input via Github Gist’s urls.
 It downloads the gist zip archive and runs it:

 <ChainedSnippets>